Circus of the Stars: List of celebrities

 †Mark-Paul Gosselaar was cast and did weeks of rehearsals but got injured before the show could be filmed.

 Linda Evans was to appear in show 6 in 1981, but was injured by a 200 lb. female leopard during rehearsal.
-Evans was knocked down by the leopard and bitten below the breast.
-After the incident, Evans opted not to appear on the show.
-This was the second incident in the history of the show regarding a big cat.
-During taping of show 1, Gary Collins was knocked down by a tiger, but was not injured.
+Evans was knocked down and bitten, and opted not to appear on the show after the incident.
+A previous incident involving a big cat occurred during taping of the first show, where Gary Collins was knocked down by a tiger, but was not injured.